DynamoMTL/shopify-pipeline/README.md

 ---

 ## Supported Features
-**Module Bundling and Treeshaking**: We are using Webpack 2 to bundle and optimize all you Javascript modules, which also has the added benefit of allowing dead code removal (treeshaking).
+**Module Bundling and Treeshaking**: We are using Webpack 2 to bundle and optimize all your Javascript modules, which also has the added benefit of allowing dead code removal (treeshaking).

 **ES6+ Support**: Webpack and Babel are used to support the ES6+ standards in an effective way via [babel-preset-env](https://github.com/babel/babel-preset-env).